AaltoRSE/speech2text/README.md

 ## Models

-The required Huggingface and Pyannote models are downloaded beforehand and saved into a shared data folder on the cluster.
+The required models have been downloaded beforehand from Hugging Face and saved into a shared data folder on the cluster.
 Therefore, users do not have to download the models themselves.
 **Make sure the following models have been downloaded and accessible**.

 ### Faster Whisper